oracle/fastr/documentation/dev/ffi.md

 namely during calls that are known to allocate new R objects.
 This knowledge is used by extensions authors and it is common that R objects are not properly protected when there are no allocating up-calls.
 This is in contrast with JVM, where GC can run at (almost) any point.
-FastR has to manually protect R objects leaked to the native code for the time until next GC cycle would be executed by GNU-R, i.e., until next allocating up-call is invoked.
+FastR has to manually protect R objects leaked to the native code for the time until next GC cycle would be executed by GNU-R, i.e., until the next allocating up-call is invoked.

 Moreover, extension authors use knowledge of relationships between R objects, which let them avoid GC protection for R objects that are known to be referenced by other R objects that are known to be reachable from a GC root.
 For example, R objects retrieved from an environment that is on a library search path do not need to be protected.
 The problem is that FastR needs to materialize vectors before sending them to the native code as described above, but the materialized vector would not be referenced by the environment.
-For this reason, any up-call that returns an object (A) that the user may assume is referenced by another R object (B) must materialize (A) via `FFIWrapNode` and then fixup the value inside (B) to actually create the same reference relationship as GNU-R.
+For this reason, any up-call that returns an object (A) that the user may assume is referenced by another R object (B) must materialize (A) via `FFIMaterializeNode` and then fixup the value inside (B) to actually create the same reference relationship as GNU-R.

 This approach does not work for situations where (B) cannot hold (A) because of different internal